indaos/DaoNotes/README.md

 <br/>

 ### iCloud
-Notes can be stored locally or in the iCloud (implemented simple synchronization).
+Notes can be stored locally or in iCloud (implemented simple synchronization).
 They can also be individually shared with other users.
-If changes have occurred in the notes, a notification will be sent.
+If changes have occurred in the notes, a push notification will be received.

 <p align="center">
   <img src="icloud.gif"  width="240" height="500" >